 The Transparency Hub system consists of a user-facing website that, behind the scenes, talks to a database which stores the hundreds of policy documents that we have downloaded.

 Data collection: We have automated mechanisms for detecting and downloading updated policy documents from over 300 social media companies.
-We also have automated mechanisms for identifying the launch of new social media companies so that we can incorporate their policy documents into our database.
 This eliminates the tedious task of gathering these documents and helps researchers evaluate both how these policies have changed over time and how they are impacting users like you right now.

 Tools for users: Transparency Hub provides several interfaces for querying our database.
 For example, users can browse documents by platform, exploring a platform’s current documents and comparing those to archived policies to understand how the policies have evolved.
 There’s also a helpful tool to compare documents across platforms.
 Using AI models, Transparency Hub also intends to offer automated document summarization and recommendations for how users can modify their platform settings to better safeguard personal data.